 Tonsillitis?
 With you in a tic… Neuropsychiatric Sequelae of Group A Streptococcal Infection

-With potential to wreak systemic havoc for years following initial infection, Group A beta-haemolytic Streptococcus pyogenes (or, far more conveniently, GAS) are organisms truly worthy of our inner nerd.
+With potential to wreak systemic havoc for years following initial infection, Group A beta-haemolytic Streptococcus pyogenes (or, far more conveniently, GAS) is an organism truly worthy of our inner nerd.

 Neuropsychiatric sequelae of acute infections have only been identified within the last 20-30 years, yet these post-acute disorders are estimated to affect up to 1 in 200 children.

-Paediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal infections (PANDAS) is a subgroup of Paediatric Acute onset Neuropsychiatric Syndrome (PANS).
+Paediatric Autoimmune Neuropsychiatric Disorder Associated with Streptococcal infections (PANDAS) is thought to be a subgroup of Paediatric Acute onset Neuropsychiatric Syndrome (PANS).

 Picture of blue ovals joined together on a red background - streptococcus.

-Resultant characteristics arise from autoimmune mimicry, similar to that implicated in post-GAS glomerulonephritis and rheumatic carditis, where cross reactive anti-neuronal antibodies affect the neurones of the basal ganglia to produce typical symptoms of acute behavioural disturbance: acute onset obsessive compulsive disorder (OCD), and/or chorea-like movements or tics (such as those found in Sydenhams Chorea (SC)) are common:
+It is thought that resultant characteristics are due to autoimmune mimicry, similar to that implicated in post-GAS glomerulonephritis and rheumatic carditis, where cross-reactive anti-neuronal antibodies affect the neurones of the basal ganglia to produce typical symptoms of acute behavioural disturbance: acute onset obsessive compulsive disorder (OCD), and/or chorea-like movements or tics (such as those found in Sydenhams Chorea (SC)) are common:

 Here we will focus on the identification and management of PANDAS from an Emergency Department (ED) perspective, but the overarching diagnosis of PANS may be considered if there any doubt over history of GAS infection, or failure to respond to first line therapies for PANDAS.